softwaredevacademy/pid-exercise-functional/README.md

 3. Introduction to an npm project: After this exercise we should be comfortable with setting up a basic npm based project-

 ### What to do?
 This assignment is about working with data using functional programming concepts like higher order functions.
-That means most exercises should be solved using a functional approach (map/filter/reduce) instead of the imperative approach (for-loops).
-There is however one exercise that is more convenient to do with a traditional loop, let's see if you figure out which :)
+That means the exercises should be solved using a functional approach (map/filter/reduce) instead of the imperative approach (for-loops).

 You will create a nodejs CLI (Command Line Interface) app that will read in a JSON file `MOCK_DATA.json` and print some values.
 The JSON file consists of different person objects that have a first name, last name, email, gender, ip address and age.